 So, the deadline to finish all the works as the Public Health Officer required was 14 July 2019.
-We immediately started to do improvements in the Camp and Pastor Evans went to the office requesting for an extension of the deadline.
-On 11 July 2019 the Officer of PHD visited the Camp and it was agreed that it would be extended to 23 August 2019, By that time we needed to have the new kitchen built with the specific measures, and the repairs to the toilet.
+We immediately started to do improvements in the Camp and Pastor Evans went to the Office requesting for an extension of the deadline.
+On 11 July 2019 the Officer of PHD (Public Health Department) visited the Camp and it was agreed that it would be extended to 23 August 2019, By that time we needed to have the new kitchen built with the specific measures, and the repairs to the toilet.
 By October the new toilet should be finished.

 Before we started to built the New Toilets the Officer of the Public Health Department inspected the Camp and was very impressed with the outcome!

 The report says: On Routine Inspection - 28/08/2019

 2. The poor dilapidated latrines - repair has been done hence meeting the minimum requirements awaiting reconstructions.

 3. Poorly constructed kitchen - the kitchen has been constructed and well finished with smooth finish.